Ad Inspector

 View the warning by hovering over it as illustrated below.

-In the above illustration, the ad job contains a warning that indicates that a transaction contains 4 empty impressions.
+In the above illustration, the ad job contains a warning indicating that a transaction contains 4 empty impressions.
 Inspecting the transaction's raw response reveals that it does contain 4 empty impressions.
 Reviewing the <Error> tag indicates that an error also occurred.
 Although the ad decision server returned 4 empty impressions and an error, an ad was still served to the viewer.

 <Impression id=\"3rdparty\"/>